 Investors of GPB or any GPB Capital investments, please call 1-866-817-0201 about potential loss recovery.
 Initial consultations are free and confidential.
 Jeffrey Pederson is a private attorney who has successfully represented investors nationwide in obtaining settlements or judgments for investment losses.

 Information exists to support that GPB Capital was inappropriately sold by independent brokerage firms across the country.
-These investments are now illiquid and essentially worthless.
+These investments, often promoted as investments in car dealerships and waste management, are now illiquid and essentially worthless.
 These brokerages are liable for the losses of their investors.

-On August 17, 2018, the firm halted sales to review accounting.
-The purported reason was to “integrate the high volume of recent acquisitions.”
+On August 17, 2018, GPB halted sales to review accounting.
+The purported reason given by GPB was to “integrate the high volume of recent acquisitions.”

 On August 24, 2018, GPB announced that the fund will restate its 2015 and 2016 financial statements.
 The adjustments were due to errors in income and the source of such income that came to light in audits done on the investments.